autonubil/an-mxgraph-renderer/README.md

 ````

 If *in* or *out* parameter is omitted stdin and stdout will be used.
-The default output format is svn.
+The default output format is png.

+## Limitations
+Stencils are currently NOT supported in SVG files

 ## License